On This Page

 - Spina bifida

-The younger the patient is when treatment begins, the better the results typically are.
-Ideally, patients should begin treatment within the first weeks of life; that increases the possibility that conservative or nonsurgical treatments will resolve clubfoot.
+Ideally, patients should begin treatment within the first month of life; that increases the possibility that the Ponseti method treatment will resolve clubfoot without extensive surgery.
 Treatment outcomes vary depending on the presence of associated conditions and the initial severity of the clubfoot.

 What to Expect